 Better Days After Bone Cancer

 High school senior Matthew Sanders came to the University of Chicago Medicine Comer Children’s Hospital after experiencing ongoing leg pain.
 Tests revealed a tumor, called osteosarcoma, in the bone just below his left knee.
-Oncologist and sarcoma specialist Navin, Pinto, MD, and orthopaedic surgeon and bone cancer expert Hue Luu, MD, designed a treatment plan to shrink the tumor and surgically remove it while saving Sanders leg.
+A multidisciplinary team designed a treatment plan to shrink the tumor and surgically remove it while saving Sanders' leg.
 Because Sanders is a Jehovah’s Witness, his physicians took extra care to avoid the need for a blood transfusion.
 After successful treatment, Sanders is back at Comer Children’s Hospital, this time as a playroom volunteer.